rxm/fslogger/ReadMe.md

 ### Centos 6 install

 Using the `make centos6` target of the Makefile, a TAR file is created with an installer script.
-Transfer theTAR file to the Centos 6 machine that will run `fslogger` and untar it in some temporary directory.
+Transfer the TAR file to the Centos 6 machine that will run `fslogger` and untar it in some temporary directory.
 This will create a directory with two files: `installer`, a bash script, and `files.tgz` a compressed TAR file with `fslogger` and several system files.
 Run the `installer` script, which will complain if it does not detect Nodejs.

 The script:

 * Creates a `fslogger` system user if one does not exist
-* Installs `fslogger` in `/usr/local/share/fslogger`
+* Installs `fslogger` in `/opt/share/fslogger`
-* A `logs` directory for the DeepXi POSTs in `/usr/local/share/fslogger`
+* A `logs` directory for the DeepXi POSTs in `/opt/share/fslogger`
 * A script to use with `service`
 * A logrotate configuration for the server output (but not for the POST detetions)
+* Sets `fslogger` to restart on reboot

 I you have previously installed using this method, the instaler script will not overwrite `fslogger.conf`